Mining Useful General Data for Low-Resource Domain Adaptation: Introduction

+While in-domain data is limited, there exists a vast amount of general-domain data that shares similar topics, question–answer formats, and reasoning patterns with domain tasks.
+This observation raises a natural and important question: \textit{\textbf{can useful general-domain data be mined to improve low-resource domain adaptation?}} To explore this question, we conduct preliminary experiments using randomly sampled general-domain auxiliary data.
+As shown in Figure~\ref{fig:radar}, even naive incorporation of such data yields consistent improvements over domain-only fine-tuning.
+This result provides an important insight: general-domain data contains latent auxiliary signals that can enhance domain performance, motivating a new paradigm for domain adaptation beyond exclusive reliance on domain-specific supervision.

+In practice, exploiting general-domain data requires principled data selection.
+Existing methods~\citep{xie2023dsir,liu2024tsds}, such as LESS~\citep{xia2024less}, are designed for task-specific settings and rely on large in-domain data pools or curated validation sets, assumptions that do not hold in low-resource, cross-domain scenarios.
+As a result, they are not directly applicable to mining useful general-domain data for domain adaptation.

+To bridge this gap, we seek a criterion to predict how training on a general-purpose instance will influence the target performance.
+The Neural Tangent Kernel (NTK)~\citep{jacot2018ntk} provides a principled signal for this purpose, as it characterizes the alignment of training dynamics induced by different samples, independent of explicit semantic similarity.
+Under standard NTK assumptions, training dynamics are governed by the kernel at initialization, allowing each sample’s influence to be estimated once without recomputation or enumeration over combinations during training.

+Applying NTK-based methods to modern pretrained LLMs, however, is non-trivial.
+Classical NTK formulations rely on assumptions that are not directly satisfied in pretrained, finite-width models, and exact NTK computation is computationally prohibitive at scale.
+In this work, we show that these challenges can be effectively addressed by empirically demonstrating stable NTK-like behavior in LLMs during fine-tuning and introducing a Jacobian-free NTK approximation that makes NTK-based selection practical for LLMs, which go beyond~\citet{Mohamadi2022AFW}.

 Based on these key insights, we propose \textbf{NTK-Selector}, a novel two-stage data selection framework.
 It first performs a coarse-grained pre-selection of candidates using embedding similarity.
 This is followed by a fine-grained NTK selection stage, where we compute the NTK utility score for each pre-selected sample.
 Our method incorporates LoRA-based training and random gradient projections to significantly reduce memory and computational overhead, enabling efficient selection of large-scale auxiliary data.
-In summary, our work makes the following core contributions: \begin{itemize} \item We formalize a novel problem of selecting high-value auxiliary data from massive, open-world general corpora to enhance performance for low-resource domains, specifically under the realistic constraint of having no task-specific validation sets or large in-domain corpora available (\S\ref{subsec:problem_statement}).
+To our knowledge, this is the first work to both empirically investigate the kernel behavior of LLMs in the fine-tuning regime and to leverage the insight for scalable data selection.
+In summary, our contributions are summarized as follows: \begin{itemize} \item We identify and formalize a new domain adaptation paradigm that mines useful auxiliary data from large-scale general-domain corpora to improve performance in low-resource domains, under the realistic constraint of having no task-specific validation sets or large in-domain data pools available (\S\ref{subsec:problem_statement}).